ExObsSim/taurex-emcee/joss/paper.md

 ---
-title: 'taurex-emcee: A TauREx 3.1 plugin for retrievals using the emcee sampler'
+title: 'taurex-emcee: a TauREx 3.1 plugin for the emcee sampler'
 tags:
   - Python
   - astronomy